Doueck Dental & Restorative Dentistry

 After the visual inspection, Dr. Doueck will administer the physical portion of the exam.
 He uses his gloved hands to feel around the inside of your mouth, your head, cheeks, under the chin, and around the jaw.
 The reason these inspections take two steps is that some conditions are hard to see but can be felt.
 The abnormalities he is feeling for are unusual masses or nodules.

 While oral cancer symptoms can be painful, even a painless swelling can signify problems elsewhere.
-If you notice anything that matches the characteristics above, contact our staff at Doueck Dental & Sleep Medicine in Brooklyn, NY and schedule an appointment with Dr. Doueck today.
+If you notice anything that matches the characteristics above, contact our staff at Doueck Dental & Restorative Dentistry in Brooklyn, NY and schedule an appointment with Dr. Doueck today.
 We’ll make sure you get the treatment you deserve.

 What to Do If There Are Signs